-- Get a part-time job – When all else fails, check the classified ads or visit all your local fast food restaurants and start applying for a part time job.
+- Get a part-time job – When all else fails, check the classified ads or visit all your local fast food restaurants and start applying for an easy part time job.

-- Sell Photos Online – People of all ages can sell their photos on places like Shutterstock.
+- Sell Photos Online – People of all ages can sell stock photos online at places like Shutterstock.

 - Graphic design

-- Pet caretaking – This might go beyond dog walking or grooming.
+- Pet sitting or caretaking – This might go beyond a dog walking service or grooming.
 If you are good with animals, you can find friends and neighbors that would love to have you do some pet sitting or otherwise care for their animals.